mkwcat/libpeli/README.md

 cmake --build .
 ```

-The output is a static library named `libwsh.a` in the build directory.
+The output is a static library named `libpeli.a` in the build directory.
 See the example project in [tests/simple](tests/simple)
 for a simple demonstration on how to use the library.

 ## License